Close evaluation of layer potentials in three dimensions: Numerical results

 \subsection{Results for peanut-shaped domain}

-In Fig. \ref{img:peanut2}, we present the error interior of the peanut-shaped domain when using our newly developed Approximation 2 with the expectation of $O(\epsilon)$ error.
-In Fig. \ref{img:peanut4} we present the error as a function of $\epsilon$ for all three methods at the three points (A, B, and C) labeled in Fig. \ref{img:peanut2}.
-All three methods used $N = 128$.
-Note that by naively evaluating \eqref{eq:repres_int} using Approximation 1 we obtain the expected $O(1)$ error which motivates the development of our new methodology.
-We observe that Approximation 2 is an $O(\epsilon)$ method and that Approximation 3 is an $O(\epsilon^2)$ method as $\epsilon \rightarrow 0^+$, as expected.
-Approximation 3 reaches machine precision as $\epsilon \rightarrow 0^+$.
+In Fig. \ref{img:peanut2}, we present the error interior of the peanut-shaped domain when using our newly developed {numerical method with $N = 128$ to approximate \eqref{eq:repres-int-sub}} with the expectation of $O(\epsilon)$ error.
+In Fig. \ref{img:peanut4} {and Fig. \ref{img:peanut5}} we present the error as a function of $\epsilon$ for {this $O(\epsilon)$ method compared to the three prior methods that were introduced in Section \ref{sec:prior}, the} PGQ {method}, SINH {method}, and IMT {method}, {starting} at the three points (A, B, and C) labeled in Fig. \ref{img:peanut2}. {In Fig. \ref{img:peanut4}, all four methods use $N = 128$ and in Fig. \ref{img:peanut5}, all methods use $N = 256$.} {We observe that in all cases our method is $O(\epsilon)$ as $\epsilon \rightarrow 0^+$, as expected.
+Notably, this is even true for a moderate resolution of $N = 128$.
+Also, we note that in the case of higher resolution, $N = 256$, our method still has less error than all of the other three methods and further, the new method is the only one that has a consistent convergent behavior as $\epsilon \rightarrow 0^+$. }